Scientist, Janssen Pharmaceuticals

 I always knew that I was going to come back to higher education after getting some work experience.
 UW just has the right environment for me.
 It pushes collaborative research, so many labs across campus are open to collaboration or mentoring, which is not something you find at every institution.
 The stature of the program was also attractive; the institution has a rich history of scientific contribution including vitamin D and warfarin.
 I chose the Coon lab because I had always been interested in mass spectrometry, particularly in what it can afford to biological investigation.

 The big picture of my work is biological investigation powered by mass spectrometry.
-Within that I’m working on three main projects right now: the kinetics of protein turnover in distinct mouse tissues, proteogenomic profiling of organisms with lesser studied genome expression, and the refinement of sample handling techniques for recalcitrant sample types.
+Within that I worked on three main projects: the kinetics of protein turnover in distinct mouse tissues, proteogenomic profiling of organisms with lesser studied genome expression, and the refinement of sample handling techniques for recalcitrant sample types.

 Earn your Ph.D. with us